sylwia-budzynska/orangecon-2024-codeql-workshop/test.md

 Int he first part of the workshop, we are going to practice writing and running CodeQL queries on an intentionally vulnerable codebase.
 In the second part of the workshop, we are going to use those queries to find a command injection in an open source software, kohya_ss.

+We will start by gradually builing a query to detect sinks and sources.

 ### 1. Find all calls to functions from external libraries

 <details>
 <summary>Hints</summary>

 </details>